Animation Techniques: The SmearClaude Harrington 10.17.2018

 The Best Animation Smear Examples

 Animation smears create an exaggerated sense of speed and movement, save time and money during the animation process, and just plain look cool.
-Heck, we even used the animation smear technique in our explainer video for Sevanta:
+We even used the animation smear technique in our explainer video for Sevanta:

 Here are some of our favorite examples of animation smear from yesterday and today.